Skip Navigation and Go To Content

 II.
 DEFINITIONS

-Fabrication: making up data or results and recording or reporting such fabricated data and results.
+Fabrication: Fabrication means making up data or results and recording or reporting them.[i]

-Falsification: manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.
+Falsification: Falsification means manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.

 III.
 PROCEDURE